PinkDexo/em-documentation/pages/04.adjusting-theme-settings/docs.md

 ### Branding

-The path required by the logo filed is relative to your Drupal root directory.
-The best location to place your logo is somewhere in your **current default theme** directory.

-For example, you can replace the **logo-light.svg** and **logo-dark.svg** in the **branding** directory of the **em_magazine** theme, or you can create new structure, place your logo files and update the path to your logo in the theme settings.
+The theme uses light and dark logo styles.
+To change the logo, enter a path to your logo in the appropriate field.
+However, the simplest way is to replace the **logo-light.svg** and **logo-dark.svg** in the `themes/custom/em_magazine/branding`.

 ![](theme-settings-loogo.jpg)